 Conversations in the Jazz Cave: Bill Pursell

-The exciting new series, Conversations In The Jazz Cave, begun last year, and continues for 2019 with a very special appearance by pianist Bill Pursell, interviewed by Lori Mechem.
+The exciting new series, Conversations In The Jazz Cave, continues for 2019 with a very special appearance by pianist Bill Pursell, interviewed by Lori Mechem.
 It takes place Saturday, February 23 at 8pm in the Jazz Cave at the Nashville Jazz Workshop.

 Conversations In The Jazz Cave features an evening of music and conversation with one of Music City's brightest stars, along with Nashville Jazz Workshop founder and Education Director Lori Mechem.

 Bill Pursell is a composer, former session pianist, and music professor at Belmont University.
 He had a brief but successful career as a pop musician before continuing on as a session player.
 He is best known for the top ten hit "Our Winter Love."

 (The following is from Crooked River City: The Musical Life of Nashville's William Pursell by Terry Wait Klefstad)

 A pianist, arranger, and composer, William Pursell is a mainstay of the Nashville music scene.
 He has played jazz in Nashville's Printer's Alley with Chet Atkins and Harold Bradley, recorded with Johnny Cash and Patsy Cline, performed with the Nashville Symphony, and composed and arranged popular and classical music.